Chocolatey Walnut-Molasses Bars

 1-1/2 cups semi-sweet chocolate chips

-Preheat oven to 350 degrees F. Butter an 8-by-12-inch pan, line with parchment and butter again.
+Preheat oven to 350 degrees F. Butter an 8-by-12-inch pan and line with parchment.

 For the crust: In a stand mixer fitted with the paddle attachment, cream butter until fluffy.
 Add sugar and beat until combined.
 Add flour, a little at a time, until incorporated.
 Turn out dough into the prepared pan and press in, smoothing evenly.
 Bake until golden brown, about 15 minutes.

 For the filling: In a stand mixer fitted with the whisk attachment, beat together eggs, molasses, sugar, salt, melted butter, and vanilla.
 By hand, fold in the walnuts and chocolate chips.
 Pour filling into baked crust and spread evenly.
-Bake until center is set, about 30 minutes.
+Bake until center is set, about 30 to 40 minutes.
 Let cool completely before cutting into bars.
-Yield: 16 bars.
+Yield: 16 to 24 bars.

 Most Popular